massover/dj-asgi-utils/README.md

 If you're a django dev, you might expect `./manage.py runserver` to include the ability to run an asgi devserver. `runserver` by default uses the stdlib WSGIServer.
 Currently there is no equivalent ASGI Server in the stdlib.
 At a high level, I had no issues running `uvicorn myproject.asgi:application` for local development, but then I realized that I wasn’t getting hot reloading.
 That’s easy enough to fix, and then I realized my migrations were out of date, also easy.
-Then I noticed I wasn’t seeing system checks.
+Then I noticed I wasn’t seeing system checks or getting static files.
 These are all small things but they normally just work and they don’t for ASGI.

 ## SSE